-The Edmund J. Kahn Job Training Center (JTC)- Providing career training and literacy instruction to unemployed and under-employed individuals;
+The Edmund J. Kahn Job Training Center (JTC)-Providing career training and literacy instruction to unemployed and under-employed individuals;

 The Small Business Development Center (SBDC)-Providing counseling, training, and resources to small businesses throughout Dallas County.
-The North Texas SBDC is one of four regional activities in 49 counties; it comprises 13 subcenters, including the Dallas SBDC.
+The North Texas SBDC is one of four regional offices in Texas administering SBDC activities in 49 counties; it comprises 13 subcenters, including the Dallas SBDC.
 The International SBDC, located in the World Trade Center, provides services to businesses interested in international export;

-The Center for Government Contracting (CGC)-assisting businesses seeking government contracts on municipal, county, state, or federal levels; and
+The Center for Government Contracting (CGC)-Assisting businesses seeking government contracts on municipal, county, state, or federal levels; and

-The Business Incubation Center (BIC), offering cost-shared facilities and services to small businesses which can provide a viable business plan.
+The Business Incubation Center (BIC), Offering costshared facilities and services to small businesses which can provide a viable business plan.
 Time-shared services are also provided on a contract basis for businesses which do not need to located their home offices on site.

-For more information about any of these programs, please consult the BJPIED section at the back of the comprehensive District Catalog or call (214) 565-5700.
+For more information about any of these programs, please consult the BJPIED section at the back of the comprehensive District Catalog or call (214) 565-5809.